YaroslavShilov/webpack/README.md

 ### Code Splitting:

-[//]: # (a.
+a.
 Implement code splitting using dynamic imports.
-Split your application into at least three chunks: one for the main application code, one for vendor dependencies &#40;e.g., third-party libraries&#41;, and one for asynchronous or lazy-loaded routes/modules.)
+Split your application into at least three chunks: one for the main application code, one for vendor dependencies (e.g., third-party libraries), and one for asynchronous or lazy-loaded routes/modules.

-[//]: # (b.
-Optimize the chunk naming to include content hashes for cache-busting.)
+b.
+Optimize the chunk naming to include content hashes for cache-busting.

-[//]: # (c.
-Configure webpack to generate a manifest.json file to manage chunk mapping.)
+c.
+Configure webpack to generate a manifest.json file to manage chunk mapping.

 ### Asset Optimization: